taekyounglee1224/taekyounglee1224/README.md

 ---
 ### Papers 📄
 - Deciphering the Impact of COVID-19 on Korean Sector ETFs: An ARIMAX and Granger Causality Approach (25.01)
+- Exploring the Potential of Graph Models for Improving Financial Return Predictions with Intrinsic Data Features (25.01)

 ---